Cultural capital

-In the field of sociology, cultural capital comprises the social assets of a person (education, intellect, style of speech, style of dress, social capital, etc.) that promote social mobility in a stratified society.
-Cultural capital functions as a social relation within an economy of practices (i.e. system of exchange), and includes the accumulated cultural knowledge that confers social status and power; thus cultural capital comprises the material and symbolic goods, without distinction, that society considers rare and worth seeking.
-There are three types of cultural capital: (i) embodied capital, (ii) objectified capital, and (iii) institutionalised capital.
+In sociology, cultural capital refers to the social assets of an individual—such as education, knowledge, style of speech, aesthetic preferences, and credentials—that can promote social mobility within a stratified society.
+Cultural capital functions as a relational resource within systems of exchange and social recognition, encompassing both material and symbolic goods that are considered valuable in a given social context.
+It has contributed to the accumulation of social status and power and plays a central role in processes of social evaluation and legitimacy.

-Pierre Bourdieu and Jean-Claude Passeron coined and defined the term cultural capital in the essay "Cultural Reproduction and Social Reproduction" (1977).
-Bourdieu then developed the concept in the essay "The Forms of Capital" (1985) and in the book The State Nobility: Élite Schools in the Field of Power (1996) to explain that the education (knowledge and intellectual skills) of a person provides social mobility in achieving a higher social status in society.
+Pierre Bourdieu and Jean-Claude Passeron introduced the concept in the 1970s to explain persistent inequalities in educational achievement.
+Bourdieu later elaborated the theory in The Forms of Capital (1986), distinguishing three forms: embodied cultural capital, objectified cultural capital, and institutionalized cultural capital.
+Embodied cultural capital consists of internalized dispositions and competencies; objectified cultural capital refers to cultural goods such as books or artworks; and institutionalized cultural capital is represented by formally recognized credentials and qualifications.

+Since its introduction, cultural capital has become a foundational concept in sociology and education research.
+It has been widely applied to analyses of social reproduction, class inequality, and institutional power, while also generating debates regarding its conceptual scope, empirical measurement, and applicability across different social contexts.

 Origin

-In "Cultural Reproduction and Social Reproduction" (1977), Pierre Bourdieu and Jean-Claude Passeron presented cultural capital to conceptually explain the differences among the levels of performance and academic achievement of children within the educational system of France in the 1960s.
+In "Cultural Reproduction and Social Reproduction" (1977), Pierre Bourdieu and Jean-Claude Passeron introduced cultural capital to explain differences in children's performance levels and academic achievement within the French educational system in the 1960s.

 Bourdieu further developed the concept in his essay "The Forms of Capital" (1985) and in his book The State Nobility: Élite Schools in the Field of Power (1996).
 In the essay, Bourdieu lists cultural capital among two other categories of capital: economic capital, which refers to the command of economic resources (money, assets, property); and social capital, which is the actual and potential resources linked to the possession of a durable network of institutionalized relationships of mutual acquaintance and recognition.